olihough86/BucketSnoop/README.md

 # BucketSnoop
 A Firefox extension and WebSocket handler that checks s3 buckets while your browse.
+All the checks are passive, I'm not a fan of just throwing files into storage that isn't mine, it's easy enough to check manually with aws cli.

 ### It works but it's nowhere near finished, use with care.